dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 - † 400 (Bad Request) is an acceptable alternative.
 - ‡ Request Header Fields Too Large
-- <i>error</i> for the body refers to a JSON payload containing pertinant information, such as the missing reference for a 422 (Unprocessable Entity).
+- _error_ for the body refers to a JSON payload containing pertinant information, such as the missing reference for a 422 (Unprocessable Entity).

 Do not use 426 (Upgrade Required) and 101 (Switching Protocols).